 A possible name for the executable is 'pulp-manager'.

-#4 Updated by bmbouter over 3 years ago
+#4 Updated by bmbouter almost 4 years ago

 - Checklist item define the pulp-manager binary as a python entry point added

 - Checklist item have all commands be passed along to the manage.py for pulp_app added

 Generically forwarding the commands to manage.py could make the user experience strange/dangerous, but I think as a first-cut at having a utility we should do just this.
 We can add some filtering later to the forwarded commands.